ulfschneider/ulf.website/content/posts/sports/2022-04-14-fairlight-strael-build-log.md

 Download and install the #[E-Tube Project App](https://bike.shimano.com/en-US/e-tube/project.html){} onto your phone.
 The app will be necessary later to make gear shifting adjustments and to install software updates into the gearing system.
 Follow the @[<cite>E-Tube Project Cyclist</cite>](https://si.shimano.com/#/en/iUM/7J4MA){} manual to set up the app and create an entry for the bike.
 Then connect the bike with the app:

-1. Start E-Tube App (Bluetooth must be activated on the phone).
+1. Start the E-Tube App (Bluetooth must be activated on the phone).
 2. Press the function button of the rear derailleur until the LED flashes blue (0.5 - 2 seconds).
 The bicycle side is ready to connect.
 The unit name is displayed on the E-TUBE PROJECT screen.
 3. Select the unit name displayed on screen.